openvinotoolkit/nncf/README.md

 For a more detailed description of NNCF usage in your training code, see [this tutorial](docs/Usage.md).

-# -----PART TO BE CHANGED START-----
 ## Demos, Tutorials and Samples
 For a quicker start with NNCF-powered compression, try sample notebooks and scripts presented below.

 ### Jupyter* Notebook Tutorials and Demos
-A collection of ready-to-run Jupyter* notebooks are available to demonstrate how to use NNCF compression algorithms to optimize models for inference with the OpenVINO Toolkit.
+A collection of ready-to-run Jupyter* notebooks tutorials and demos are available to explain and display how to use NNCF compression algorithms to optimize models for inference with the OpenVINO Toolkit.

 | Notebook Tutorial Name                                                                                                                                                                                                                                                                                                                                                                                    |                                  Compression Algorithm                                  |  Backend   |               Domain               |
 |:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------:|:----------:|:----------------------------------:|